Prague Experience logoPrague tourist information & travel guide logo

 Wenceslas Square Markets

-If you get caught out by the weather, there are shops that can help.
-These include department stores like Marks & Spencer, shoe shops such as Bata, and specialist outdoor clothing and footwear stores like Rock Point.
+If you get caught out by the weather, there are shops that can help: department stores such as Marks & Spencer, shoe shops like Bata, and specialist outdoor clothing and footwear shops such as Rock Point.

 Hats and umbrellas can also be purchased from market stalls and souvenir shops.

-As Prague is a wonderful city to explore on foot, wear comfortable walking shoes or boots during the day.
+Prague is a wonderful city to explore on foot, so wear comfortable walking shoes or boots during the day.

 Where to Stay in Prague